11. Matrices and Other Arraysļ

 ## [1] ".GlobalEnv"

-Reading or writing slot contents can be done by means of the `@` operator and the slot function or their replacement versions.
+Reading or writing slot contents can be done via the `@` operator and the slot function or their replacement versions.

 z@data # or slot(z, "data")